syncfusion-content/winui-docs/winui/Circular-Charts/Appearance.md

 ---
 layout: post
-title: Appearance in WinUI Chart control | Syncfusion
+title: Appearance in WinUI Chart control | Syncfusion®
-description: This section explains about how to apply palettes and gradient in the Syncfusion WinUI Chart (SfCircularChart) control
+description: This section explains about how to apply palettes and gradient in the Syncfusion® WinUI Chart (SfCircularChart) control
 platform: WinUI
 control: SfCircularChart
 documentation: ug